 An annual licence fee is payable and is determined by Council as part of the budget process.
-Non-payment of a fee may lead to cancellation of the licence.
+Nonpayment of a fee may lead to cancellation of the licence.

-A licence transfer is not a property transaction and therefore even if acquired as part of a private freehold property purchase, may not appear in a Section 32 vendor statement (Sale of Land Act 1962).
+A licence transfer is not a real property transaction and therefore even if acquired as part of a private freehold property purchase, does not have a separate title, and may not appear in a Section 32 vendor statement (Sale of Land Act 1962).